 Windows Media Player Network Sharing-service: If it is not desired to share Windows Media Player libraries, it is safe to disable this service.

-Windows Search: Provides content indexing (like personal files and e-mail) to speed up searching this content.
+Windows Search: Provides content indexing (like personnel files and e-mail) to speed up searching this content.
 Disabling this service will slow down the search process to a file by file search.
-Indexing takes place in the background at a moment the computer is not used, for this reason it is not necessary to disable the service.
+Indexing takes place in the background instantly the computer is not used, for this reason, it is not necessary to disable the service.

 Windows Time: For automatically synchronizing the time and date.
 If it is not essential that the shown time is correct, disabling the service is no problem.